sqowey/docs/docs/api/endpoints.md

 | APPLICATIONS | PATCH | 50 | - | DEV-Secret | Change name of an application |
 | APPLICATIONS | DELETE | - | - | DEV-Secret | Delete a Application |

-:::tip Difference between /CLIENT/ and /APPLICATIONS/ The /APPLICATIONS/-Endpoint is being Authenticated with the Dev-Token and is planned to get called from outside the Application.
+:::note Difference between /CLIENT/ and /APPLICATIONS/ The /APPLICATIONS/-Endpoint is being Authenticated with the Dev-Token and is planned to get called from outside the Application.

 The /CLIENT/-Endpoint is planned to get called while the Application is running and therefore has more instant-action-options (like status) and is therefore being Authenticated with the AUTH-Token which is generated whilst the application is running.